Fast 3-dimensional estimation of the Foveal Avascular Zone from OCTA: Introduction

 Optical coherence tomography angiography (OCTA) is a recent technology that allows non-invasive imaging of retinal microvasculature.
 In short, OCTA measures the decorrelation signal between successive OCT scans (b-scans) to highlight areas where motion is present.
 This process produces depth-resolved maps of the flow of erythrocytes inside blood vessels \cite{b1,b2}.

 OCTA has transformed the evaluation of diseases that affect retinal microvasculature by allowing the development of objective, quantitative biomarkers.
 The most used biomarkers that can be obtained with this technology include vessel density, fractal dimensions and length; intracapillary spaces; avascular areas; and detection and measurement of the foveal avascular zone (FAZ) area.
-The measurement of the FAZ to evaluate nonperfusion associated with diabetic retinopathy (DR) is one of the most widely recognized uses of OCTA \cite{b2}.
+The measurement of the FAZ for the qualitative assessment of nonperfusion associated with diabetic retinopathy (DR) is one of the most common uses of OCTA \cite{b2}.
 In fact, imaging of the FAZ with OCTA is more suitable than fluorescein angiography (FA) and indocyanine green angiography (IGA) due to the lack of leakage and clearer capillary detailing, without the need of dye injections \cite{b2,b3,b4,b5}.

 FAZ is commonly identified through the analysis of 2-dimensional (2D), maximum projections of OCTA slabs.
 It has been demonstrated that these projections improve contrast and signal-to-noise ratio (SNR) of OCTA \cite{b6}.
 En face views are calculated using the segmentation of anatomically relevant slabs after the removal of projection artifacts \cite{b3}, producing angiograms in a format similar to FA / IGA.
 In literature, FAZ is often calculated from en face projections of the superficial vascular complex (SVC) or deep capillary plexus (DCP) though restricting the measurement solely to these slabs is not well justified.
 Published studies have revealed a large variation in 2D FAZ measurements, even among healthy subjects \cite{b3, b5}.
 These results have driven recent efforts to develop and identify better detectors of foveal ischemia using OCTA \cite{b4, b7, b8}.
 However, it is recognized that there has been little effort in the development of 3D algorithms that can clearly and reliably identify the capillary network and, consequently, the volumetric FAZ.
 It is also recognized that the problem lies in the complexity of the analysis of the volumetric OCTA signal, characterized by a considerable amount of noise \cite{b2}.